uhm-coe/assist/_posts/2016-01-11-convert-powerpoint-presentation-slides-to-jpeg.markdown

 - Mac
 author: Frank Jumawan
 materials: .pptx format presentation slides, Microsoft PowerPoint, Blackboard Collaborate
-blurb: "How to convert a Powerpoint (.pptx) slideshow to image files (.jpeg) using PowerPoint and the upload presentation to Blackboard Collaborate.
+blurb: "How to convert a Powerpoint (.pptx) slideshow to image files (.jpeg) using PowerPoint 2011 For Mac and upload converted presentation to Blackboard Collaborate.
 This tutorial will help Blackboard Collaborate moderators work around issues experienced when trying to upload pptx formatted presentation slides."
 published: true
 ---